CoCoFL: Communication- and Computation-Aware Federated Learning via Partial NN Freezing and Quantization: Partial Freezing and Quantization

-\textbf{Implementation Details (PyTorch):} Out of the box, PyTorch's \emph{Autograd} system does not support a quantized backward pass.
-We implemented a custom PyTorch \emph{Module} for blocks of type (d) based on a custom \emph{Autograd Function} that encapsulates all quantized operations (\emph{conv-bn-relu}) in one \emph{backward} call.
-Due to limitations in PyTorch, the interface of this module needs to be \texttt{float32}, i.e., the inputs/outputs of the model need to be quantized/dequantized.
-Additionally, due to missing operator support, the backward pass of the ReLU non-linearity is performed in float. \emph{These limitations are inherently considered in our experimental results, i.e., fixing these limitations of PyTorch would further increase the efficacy of \emph{CoCo-FL}.}
+\textbf{Quantization in the Backward Pass:} Out of the box, PyTorch's \emph{Autograd} system does not support a quantized backward pass but expects \texttt{float32} values for each calculated gradient.
+We implement a custom PyTorch \emph{Module} for blocks of type (c) based on a custom \emph{Autograd Function} that encapsulates all quantized operations in one \emph{backward} call.
+Due to this limitation, a quantization/dequantization is required, for each block each mini-batch.
+The intermediate gradients' scale $s_g$ is calculated on the fly.
+These limitations are inherently considered in our experimental results (profiling), i.e., fixing these limitations of PyTorch would further increase the efficacy of CoCoFL.
+These overheads are minor compared to the speedups gained through quantization, since large convolution operations dominate the training time (e.g., we measure a 6\% overhead of scale/quantization/dequantization of type (c) blocks in MobileNet~\citep{howard2017mobilenets} but gain a reduced computation time by a factor of 1.3).
+Similar to type (a) blocks, the output scales of operators (e.g., transposed convolution) in the backward pass are obtained from the server.

+Type (b) blocks (trained blocks) require only minor modifications.
+In order to acquire the scale of the operations, PyTorch forward and backward \texttt{hooks} are used to calculate~$s_o$.
+For trained blocks, $s_o$ can be efficiently acquired since trained blocks' operators calculate regular \texttt{float32} outputs.
+Together with the trained parameters, these scales are uploaded to the server and averaged alongside the \ac{NN} parameters.
+The scales only have to be calculated in the last mini-batch of a training round and result in negligible overhead.
+To perform fusion, as presented in \cref{sec:technique}, devices that train a respective block upload their \ac{BN} statistics.
+The statistics are averaged alongside the parameters and distributed to the devices that require the respective statistics for fusion.

+\textbf{Transformer-Specific Implementation Details:} We treat \emph{encoder} layers as blocks, and quantize linear, layernorm, and ReLU operations for type (a) blocks.
+Due to PyTorch limitations, the attention mechanism has to remain in \texttt{float32}.
+In type (c) blocks, linear layers and their intermediate gradient calculations get quantized.
+Further details are provided in~\cref{sec:appdx_details}.